ElixirTeSS/docs/TeSS_docs/accounts/user.md

 Some instances of TeSS support additional authentication methods.
 ELIXIR TeSS support [LS Login](https://lifescience-ri.eu/ls-login/users/how-to-get-and-use-life-science-id.html), an authentication service of the European Life Science Research Infrastructures.
 You can use your institutional login to access multiple services.

-Steps to register for TeSS using your email address:
+To register for ELIXIR TeSS using your LS Login:

 1. Go to [ELIXIR TeSS](https://tess.elixir-europe.org/).
 2. In the top menu, click 'Log In', then click 'Register'.